AdamXweb/artify-macos/README.md

 * **Is this app built with Swift?**

-> Yes, Artify is built on top of Swift 4.1 and macOS Native library.
+> Yes, Desktopaint is built on top of Swift 4.1 and macOS Native library.

 * **Why is it an OSS?**